jigargosar/jigargosar.github.io/src/content/posts/2025-07-20-fourth-post.md

 ---
 title: "Fourth Dummy Post"
 date: "2025-07-20"
-description: "This is a dummy fourth post for testing purposes."
+intro: "This is a dummy fourth post for testing purposes."
 ---

 This is a dummy fourth post for testing purposes.